Problem Formulation#

 Here’s a vague problem statement: I get so many emails, and i have a blocklist of usernames that i don’t want to see. so, please filter all the emails that come in everyday, so i don’t see the emails from the blocked usernames

-Notice how this formulation specifies in much more detail the (sub)operations, data, and logical relationships between the operations/data.
+Notice how this formulation is much more detailed in that it decomposes (breaks down) a large and vague problem into smaller (sub)operations, data, and describes the logical relationships between the operations/data.

 More on why problem formulation matters#